Are you planning to launch a new product?

 - How often do they add new features to their product?

-Here are some ways that will help you to get answers to the above questions:
+Here are some ways to get answers to the above questions:

-- Conduct an in-depth analysis of their website and note down the details of the product, including all the features, pricing, product documentation, and product videos.
+- Conduct an in-depth analysis of their website and note product details, including features, pricing, product documentation, and product videos.
 Gather as much information as possible.

-- Pick some of the followers of your competitors’ products from social media and get in touch with them.
-Request them to answer a short survey to gather customers’ opinions.
+- Pick social media followers of your competitors’ products and contact them.
+Send them a short survey to gather customer opinions.

 - Take the help of sites like CNET, Google My Business, MouthShut, Capterra, TrustPilot, Yelp, and others to gather real customer feedback.

-Follow these ways to find UX issues in your competitors’ products:
+How to find UX issues in competitor products:

-- Buy the product or sign up for a free trial to start using their products.
-When you step into the shoes of your competitors’ customers, it will become easier to pinpoint UX issues that other customers might be facing.
+- Buy the product or sign up for a free trial.
+Step into the shoes of your competitors’ customers to pinpoint UX issues that other customers might face.

-- Look at their onboarding process.
+- Observe their onboarding process.
 Does it involve too many steps and feel frustrating, or is it easy?

 - Test the mobile-friendliness of the website.
-Does the site offer a better page experience?
+Does the site offer a good page experience?

-- Measure the speed of the site, and check other factors that impact UX like HTTPS, bounce rate of the product pages, product reviews, product ratings, product comments, etc.
+- Measure the site’s speed, and check other factors that impact UX like HTTPS, bounce rate on product pages, product reviews, product ratings, product comments, etc.

-- Determine the kind of tone they use in their product’s messaging.
+- Determine the tone they use in their product’s messaging.

-- Check the features that might not be useful to your target audience.
-You can eliminate such features in your product and offer a better product price to your customers.
+- Check features that might not be useful to your target audience.
+You can eliminate such features in your product and offer a better price point.

-Make sure to analyze the UX of all the top three competitors of yours and note down all the aforementioned things for each of them.
+Analyze the UX of all top three competitors and note down any information you learn.

-Product listing is a catalog of all the products a company sells.
-All the products have a separate landing page that contains complete information about the item, such as title, price, images, and description.
+A product listing is a catalog of all the products a company sells.
+Each product has an individual landing page with complete information about the item, like title, price, images, and description.

-When analyzing your competitors’ product listings, try to get answers to these questions:
+When analyzing your competitors’ product listing, look for answers to these questions:

-- Does the product listing contain screenshots?
+- Does the listing include screenshots?
 If yes, are they clear and easy to understand?

 - How often do they update the product description?